abtion/guidelines/best-practices/audio-setup.md

 ### My ModMic is picking up a LOT of background noise

-- If it has a omni-/uni direction switch, swith it to uni.
-The correct icon is a circle with a "dent", as opposed to the full circle icon which symbolizes omni-directional mode.
+- If it has an omni-/uni direction switch, swith it to uni.
+The correct icon is a circle with a "dent" (Cardioid), as opposed to the full circle icon which symbolizes omni-directional mode.
 - Ensure that the omni-/uni switch, or the microphone logo - depending on the model - is facing towards your face.
 Otherwise the microphone will do it's best to pick up the background-noise instead of your voice.